champstank/MNIST_DeepNet/README.md

 ![image](https://user-images.githubusercontent.com/8240939/27005725-b9cd9502-4de1-11e7-91a3-42ee640601db.png)

-If we wanted to see what the average of all the trained images looks like for 2's and 7's we could use some numpy to get that
+If we wanted to see what the average of all the trained images as a heatmap looks like for 2's and 7's we could use some numpy to get that and visualize it.
 ```python
 #get the average image of all of x_train samples
 x_mean = np.mean(x_train,axis=0)